YaoGroup/DIFFICE_jax/README.md

 ## Real-data Examples
 Beside the synthetic data in the `tutorial` folder, we also provided the real velocity and thickness data for different ice shelves in the
 [`examples`](https://github.com/YaoGroup/DIFFICE_jax/tree/main/examples) folders.
-We summarized **six algorithm features** of the `DIFFICE_jax` package beyond the Vanilla PINNs code in our [paper](https://github.com/YaoGroup/DIFFICE_jax/tree/main/paper.md).
+We summarized **six algorithm features** of the `DIFFICE_jax` package beyond the Vanilla PINNs code in the [paper](https://github.com/YaoGroup/DIFFICE_jax/tree/main/paper.md).

 ![](docs/figure/PINN_setup.png)